 Like GHB, Rohypnol is also considered a date rape drug.
 It is mixed with alcohol and causes drowsiness, blackouts, headaches, and slowed breathing.
 While there are no mental health issues directly associated with Rohypnol, it can impact people who have been sexually assaulted or raped due to its use.
 According to Mental Health America, victims of rape and sexual assault are at significant risk for developing depression, substance abuse issues, anxiety, Post Traumatic Stress Disorder (PTSD), and eating disorders.

 MDMA, also known as Adams, Ecstasy, X, Clarity, and Beans, is also a popular party drug.
-MDMA alters the users’ mood and awareness.
+This drug alters the users’ mood and awareness.
 As a party drug, MDMA has been known to cause loss of concentration and memory, deep depression, and anxiety.
+It can also cause high blood pressure, heart palpitations, tremors, and even death in some cases.
+Long-term use of MDMA may lead to permanent damage to the nervous system and psychological issues such as depression or paranoia.
+Heavy users of MDMA are advised to seek medical attention immediately if they experience any adverse effects from taking the drug.